 In this article, we’ll teach you how to create a strategic Instagram Content Plan for your business faster and with fewer headaches than you imagined.

-How To Start Planning Your Instagram Content
+How To Start Creating Your Instagram Content Plan

 Every great plan starts with research, don’t you agree?
 If you’re going to invest time into building your Instagram business account research is definitely in order.

 Don’t fret this does not have to be an excrutiating process.
 Instead, consider it any opportunity to get your ducks in a row.

 The research process is quite simple.
 Start by answering these questions

 - Who are your competitors or industry leaders and what are they doing?

 - What assets or resources do you have in place to either produce content or repurpose content?